OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 ### Text Output

+// give reason as to why you would want to see the output

 When `/etc/rc.local` runs on boot, you won't be able to see any output from your file.
 You can modify your script or program to save all output to a file rather than print it in the command line, or you can pipe the output of your command to a specific destination with a simple addition to your `/etc/rc.local` file.

 The syntax for piping your command to a file is as follows: